Madison-SDC/ultimate-tic-tac-toe/README.txt

 Changelog:

+UT_0.8.2 (Bugfix patch, 2017-07-07)
+	Can no longer undo throughout the whole game, only once Undo removes preview move or last confirmed move

+	Bugfixes
+		Fix undo glitch with Monte Carlo AI (MCTS AI)
+			Now possible to undo once in a row on games with MCTS AI Fix reset glitch with MCTS AI

 UT_0.8.1 (Status patch, 2017-06-30)
 	All platforms (for newer versions, "All platforms" will be implied) Centered Player panes on Settings scene